dundalek/stratify/README.md

 which is designed for hierarchical graphs, and allows to interactively collapse or expand the amount of shown information.
 - [3D Code City](#3d-code-city-renderer) - Outputs data for use with [CodeCharta](https://codecharta.com) tool to visualize codebase and metrics in 3D view.
+- [3D Code Galaxy](#3d-galaxy-renderer) - Outputs data for use with the [Dep-Tree](https://github.com/gabotechs/dep-tree) visualizer that uses 3D force layout view.

 ### DGML Renderer